ABC-iRobotics/fanuc-webcontrol/README.md

 ## Overview
 Simple software to control FANUC six degree of freedom robotic arms through a web browser.
+This version is used to robot controller software 7.30x or above.
+If the robot controller version is 7.20x then use the [LEGACY]: https://github.com/ABC-iRobotics/fanuc-webcontrol-legacy version

 ![Image of fanuc-webcontrol](preview.png)